Skip to main content

 How It Works

-1. edgartools finds the filing on SEC EDGAR
+1. edgartools finds the Filing on SEC EDGAR

-2. Filing converted to markdown (tables preserved)
+2. The Filing is converted to markdown

 5. Pydantic validates and returns typed data